Skip to main content

 }

-Get data availability sampler stats:
+Get data availability sampler stats

 Transfer balance of utia to another account